mgsell-lab/claude-multi-agent-workflow/README.md

 Add one skill (`skills/<name>/SKILL.md`) and one hook (`hooks/hooks.json`) that fit your plugin's theme.
 If the hook runs a bundled script, reference it through `${CLAUDE_PLUGIN_ROOT}` so it resolves wherever the plugin installs — don't hardcode a path.

 #### Task 5 — Test it locally.
-Load the plugin with `claude --plugin-dir .` from the repo root and run it against the course API project.
+Load the plugin with `claude --plugin-dir .` from the repo root and run it against the API in  course-api/.
 Confirm each piece fires by its namespaced name, and that your workflow command orchestrates the subagents in the right order.
 Use `/reload-plugins` to pick up edits as you refine.
 Fix anything that doesn't load — start by checking folder placement.

 #### Task 6 — Publish it as a marketplace.
 Add `.claude-plugin/marketplace.json` listing your plugin (its `name` matching `plugin.json`, `source: "./"`, a one-line description).
 Commit and push.
 Then, as your own first user, run `/plugin marketplace add <your repo>` and `/plugin install <your-plugin>@<your-marketplace>` in a fresh session, and confirm everything installs and runs cleanly.